Captioning Audio & Video

 In addition to the vendors above, WVU’s Office of Accessibility Services will transcribe videos as a free service.
 Please note they offer this service at their own discretion and do not guarantee a turnaround time.
 This service is done during periods of free time by their transcribers.
 They prioritize videos for academic coursework first and reserve the right to decline your request.
 To request to have a video captioned by the Office of Accessibility Services, please use their Custom Closed Captioning Request Form.

-- Amara - Caption, subtitle and translate any video for free (even if you don’t own it).
+- Amara - Caption, subtitle and translate any online video for free (even if you don’t own it).
 Paid services also available.

 - Making Complex Images Accessible by Supada Amornchat.